LogtalkDotOrg/logtalk3/library/NOTES.md

 -------

 Some code in this library is based on public domain Prolog code, in particular, code adopted from the Edinburgh Prolog library.
-The definition  of predicate `reverse/2` in object list is from Richard O'Keefe and can be found in its book "The Craft of Prolog".
+The definition of the predicate `reverse/2` in the `list` object is from Richard O'Keefe and can be found in its book "The Craft of Prolog".

 Some elements of this library are inspired by Richard O'Keefe library proposal available at: